bertbalcaen/esdi-webdesign-course/01_intro.md

 - You should your work in different browsers.
 - On desktop, a page should at least work in Chrome, Firefox and Safari.
 - On mobile, you should test in Chrome and Safari.
+- Testing is especially important with CSS and JavaScript.

 ## Text editor